software-engineering-amsterdam/ST2018_WG_9/Group/Lab5/Exercise 4/README.md

 The implementation with explanation can be found in `Lab5.hs`.
 Note that, if no valid problem can be found with the initial random values chosen by the generator, the problem is returned with a lingering node from the tree.
 However, the blocks from this lingering node are removed.

-To clraify, consider the example below.
+To clarify, consider the example below.
 This is an invalid sudoku problem that was returned by `*Lab5> empty5BlockGen`
 ```
 *Lab5> empty5BlockGen
 +-------+-------+-------+